 The University is committed to providing a workplace that is free from violence by establishing preventative measures, by holding perpetrators of violence accountable, and by providing assistance and support to victims.
+Choosing any option does not prevent individuals from accessing other options.
+There are many options of support, and a survivor’s decisions may change over time.
+Please know that all support and response services will be sensitive to the needs and privacy of each individual survivor.

 For immediate help: